Lahorde/archlinux_install/README.md

 This step can either be run in a chrooted env or on target system.

 #### Raspberry initial install
 Due to qemu bugs, **installing arch in a chrooted environment is not reliable** Some systems calls done are not supported.
 A better but slower solution is install it on a running target.
-Just launch
+Just log as root user and launch
-`archlinux_initial_install.sh target_arch` on your running arm system.
+`archlinux_initial_install.sh target_arch` on your running arm system/ target arch can be :
+ * rpi_armv6
+ * rpi_armv7
+ * rpi_armv8

 ### post install
 During this step, additional install configuration is done.
 In chrooted environment, DBUS is not present.
 So, in this step, done with `archlinux_post_install.sh` must be done in target environment.